gfarnadi/gfarnadi.github.io/courses/ML/homework.md

 #### Assignments
 - [Assignment 1: Machine learning Fundementals](), due TBD.
 Upload the PDF to your gradescope account.
-- [Assignment 2: Recommender System](), due TBD.
+- [Assignment 2: Case study on Recommender Systems](), due TBD.
 Upload the PDF to your gradescope account.